 To connect to an ad hoc network, configure the profile for ad hoc mode.
+Ad Hoc operation may be limited by Hardware to meet regulatory requirements.

 Ad Hoc Mode Profile Configuration

 To configure a profile in ad hoc mode, change the Network Type in the Profile Management's Advanced tab.
 For ad hoc mode, modify the settings: